junxit/us-congress-bills-117/metadata.md

 - 2021-09-21 — On agreeing to the resolution Agreed to without objection. (text: CR H4596)
 - 2021-09-21 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H4596)
 - 2021-09-22 — Received in the Senate.
+- 2021-09-23 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S6666)
+- 2021-09-23 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S6666)
+- 2021-09-24 — Message on Senate action sent to the House.